-US panel backs inhaler drug for lung diseaseApril 17th, 2013 in Medications /
+US panel backs inhaler drug for lung diseaseApril 17, 2013 in Medicine & Health / Medications

 A panel of U.S. respiratory experts voted Wednesday in favor of approving an experimental inhaler drug from GlaxoSmithKline and Theravance for treating chronic lung disease.